 Check your employer’s sickness policies to find out what they will give you.
 Contact your HR department if you need more information.

 Some employers may treat sickness differently if it’s related to disability, but most do not.
 Look for how many days you are allowed, and what happens when you take them, for example:

 Look for bits of the policy which say things like:

 This may be different during your probation period.
 When your absence is disability-related, it may be best to discuss your condition with your employer.
+If you have regular periods of sick leave, they may be counted as ‘linked’.
 If you need reasonable adjustments when you go back to work, tell your employer that your absence is disability-related.